raspberrypilearning/amazing-image-identifier/en/step_5.md

 ```

 #### Change the size of your app
 Just like the title, you can set these properties at creation, or update them afterwards.
-They are integer values; they refer to the number of pixels in the width and height of the app.
+They are integer values, which means that they refer to the number of pixels in the width and height of the app.
 ```python
 from guizero import App
 app = App(height=300, width=200)